open-telemetry/opentelemetry-java/sdk-extensions/autoconfigure/README.md

 | System property          | Environment variable     | Description                                                                        |
 |--------------------------|--------------------------|------------------------------------------------------------------------------------|
 | otel.resource.attributes | OTEL_RESOURCE_ATTRIBUTES | Specify resource attributes in the following format: key1=val1,key2=val2,key3=val3 |

+You almost always want to specify the [`service.name`](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions#service) for your application.
+It corresponds to how you describe the application, for example `authservice` could be an application that authenticates requests, and `cats` could be an application that returns information about [cats](https://en.wikipedia.org/wiki/Cat).
+This means you would specify resource attributes something like `OTEL_RESOURCE_ATTRIBUTES=service.name=authservice`, or `-Dotel.resource.attributes=service.name=cats,service.namespace=mammals`.

 ## Batch span processor